- Sustainability TOP

 Many of the parts and other items used in Isuzu's products are purchased from external business partners.
 When quality problems occur in purchased products, significant inconvenience is placed on customers using our products.
 While building relationships of trust with suppliers, Isuzu has established a quality management structure for products purchased from these suppliers to ensure a stable supply of good products to its plants.
 Going forward, we will continue to undertake quality improvement activities with our business partners and strive toward strengthening our supply chain.

-In Japan, we have a total of 680 business partners, about 90% of which are located in Japan.
+In Japan, we have a total of 671 business partners, about 90% of which are located in Japan.
 In terms of transaction amount, the procurement of vehicle and engine parts makes up about 80% of the total.

 To monitor the delivery quality and market quality of our business partners, we calculate a monthly evaluation score based on factors such as the number of defect occurrences, the number of defects, and the severity of defects.

 As a result, business partners whose delivery quality evaluation scores and defect counts do not meet certain standards are classified as companies to be managed, while business partners whose evaluation scores meet a certain level but have defect counts exceeding a specific limit and require improvement in delivery quality are classified as companies to be observed.
 We strive to improve delivery quality through initiatives such as monthly quality meetings.
-Due to these initiatives, approximately 91% of our business partners met the criteria for delivery quality evaluation in FY2024.
+Due to these initiatives, approximately 90% of our business partners met the criteria for delivery quality evaluation in fiscal 2025.
 While there were no companies classified as companies to be managed, there were several classified as companies to be observed.
 Improvement activities were conducted with these business partners to enhance quality.

 Additionally, for some business partners, we conduct on-site audits during the direct supply contract renewal assessment, which occurs every three years, to verify the operation of their quality management systems.
 For new business partners, we conduct an on-site audit before beginning the business relationship to evaluate the effectiveness of their quality management systems and ensure they meet our criteria for trading.